The nature of the research – the interests of participants and research subjects in research projects

 Departures from good research practice can result in misleading results, which in the end could lead to harm to humans, animals and the environment.
 Public trust in researchers and research may also be damaged.

-At the Swedish Research Council, we do not conduct investigations into alleged cases of scientific misconduct.
-On the other hand, a decision by an HEI that a researcher is guilty of scientific misconduct may lead to us terminating the payment of a grant.
+The Swedish Research Council does not itself conduct any investigations into suspicion of scientific misconduct or deviations from good research practice.
+On the other hand, a decision by the board or an HEI may lead to us terminating the payment of a grant.

 PublISHED ON 10 January 2019